 Over the last couple decades a variety of new strings have arrived on the scene.
-This includes strings that allegedly “stay in tune” better; and “coated” strings, which supposedly last longer and sound better than un-coated strings.
+This includes strings that allegedly stay in tune better, bend better, and “coated” strings, which supposedly last longer and sound better than un-coated strings.
 This coating is basically a fine, flexible shell that protects each string, popularized by companies like Elixir.
 So is there any truth to these claims or are we strung out over nothing?

 In my many years of playing and working on all sorts of guitars, I have never seen any difference in guitar strings that stay in better tune than others, including those marketed to stay in tune better.
 If this luxury exists, I have never seen it nor know any pro gigging guitarists who use special strings to stay in better tune.
 In reality, I believe tuning issues are usually hardware issues on your guitar besides the strings themselves.
-While all strings eventually go out of tune, with much has been written about this subject, I believe the biggest factors in guitars staying in tune are: 1) poor quality machine heads (tuning pegs), 2) intonation and action setup, 3) nut and nut angle, and 4) playing technique.
+While all strings will go out of tune, with much written about this subject, I believe the biggest factors in guitars staying in tune are: 1) poor quality machine heads (tuning pegs), 2) intonation and action setup, 3) nut and nut angle, and 4) playing technique.
 There may be some others, but these are the big ones.
 Let’s also not forget the obvious, playing with the whammy bar.
 Knowing these factors can eliminate 90% of your tuning problems & the rest is livable!
-See my other blog about these factors and how to manage them here Four Tuning Reasons.
+See my other blog about these factors and how to manage them here: Four Tuning Reasons.

 Coated strings – Candy Coated Nonsense or Real Icing on the Cake?